shaktiv8/shaktiv8/README.md

 - 👋 Hi, I’m @shakti
 - 👀 I’m interested in ... gaining knowledge in the world of computing
-- 🌱 I’m currently learning ... a MSc in Computer Science (Conversion)
+- 🌱 I’m currently a graduate of an MSc in Computer Science (Conversion), working as a Technical Business Analyst
 - 💞️ I’m looking to collaborate on ... anything that will help me become a better computer scientist
 - 📫 How to reach me ... holla at me!
 Thank you for stopping by!